 This command filters the list of types, methods, and variables to match the expected type of an expression.
 It works anywhere as long as ReSharper can determine the expected type of the expression, for example, right-hand sides of assignments, variable initializers, or return statements.
 If several return types are possible, ReSharper detects the most recently used symbol of an applicable type and automatically selects it in the lookup list.
 Smart Completion can also suggest creating anonymous delegates, lambda expressions, and regular methods, as well as local variables for out parameters.
 In addition to that, in object initializers, Smart Completion suggests fields/properties that were not yet assigned a value.

-By default, smart completion items are included in the suggestion lists of automatic and basic completion.
+By default, smart completion items in C# and VB.NET are included into the suggestion lists of automatic and basic completion.
 If you want to change the default behavior, use the corresponding controls on the page of ReSharper options.